afterit/flaskstarter/README.md

 ## What the project does not do for you

-It does not autoconfigure plugins on settings.toml yet.
-It doesn't force you to use pip, poetry or any other tool but flask and dynaconf on the Flask project created.
+It doesn't force you to use pip, poetry or any other tool but flask, toml and dynaconf on the Flask project created.

 ## Future

-Add more power to manage.py.
-Maybe autoconfigure plugins and blueprints on settings.toml.
+Add more power to manage.py; maybe database configuration and migrations.